mpetuska/ktx/README.md

 # ktx

 npx for kotlin and the JVM!
-Install and execute jars or kotlin scripts just like any other command line utility.
+Install and execute JARs or kotlin scripts just like any other command line utility.
 > WIP